-Chapter 31: Dealing with sadness and depression of one’s spiritual state
+Chapter 31: Turning the sadness and depression over one’s spiritual state into joy

 1. Not to be despondent over one spiritual state:

-- It may happen, that resultant of one’s deep and lengthy contemplation [of one’s lack of battle in serving G-d properly and his transgressions in matters that he does not view as sinful, as explained in the previous chapter] which is done for the sake of breaking his heart and humbling his spirit, that one may come to a state of depression regarding his level of service of G-d.
-Nonetheless, one should not be dissuaded by this, as this type of depression is positive and good.
+- It may happen, that resultant of one’s deep and lengthy contemplation for one to two hours [of one’s lack of battle in serving G-d properly and his transgressions in matters that he does not view as sinful, as explained in the previous chapter] which is done for the sake of breaking his heart and humbling his spirit, that one may come to a state of depression regarding his level of service of G-d.
+Nonetheless, one should not be dissuaded by this, [as this type of depression is positive and good].

 2. The root of depression-From the side of evil:

-- All depression comes from the side of evil and not from the side of holiness, as the side of holiness contains joy, and the divine presence only resides when one is in a state of joy.
+- Joy, from the side of holiness; Depression, from Kelipas Nogah: Now, although all depression comes from the side of evil, Kelipas Noga, and not from the side of holiness, as the side of holiness contains joy, and the divine presence only resides when one is in a state of joy, nonetheless, there does exist a good type of depression.

 - The Mitzvah of Simcha-Not to think of one’s sins during prayer and Torah learning: It is for this reason that the Arizal stated that there is no place during prayer or Torah learning for one to contemplate his sinful behaviors, being that these divine acts must be done with joy which come from the side of holiness.